 How much does it cost to travel to Amman?

-You should plan to spend around $110 (JOD78) per day on your vacation in Amman.
-This is the average daily price based on the expenses of other visitors.
+A typical traveler spends $135 (JOD96) per day on a trip to Amman.
+This is the average daily price for a vacation in Amman based on the expenses of other visitors.

 Past travelers have spent, on average for one day: